muhark/nn-tutorial/part2/lecture.md

 ## Tokenization and Vocabularies

-- Space of all words is too large (and inefficient?)
+- Space of all words is very large
-- GPT (and other language models) use sub-word tokenization.
-- Easiest to see for yourself:

-. . .
+- Individual characters carry too little signal about what comes next
+- Sub-word tokenization: something in between
+- GPT-2 has a vocabulary size of 50,257 unique tokens

+## Tokenization Visualized:

 ![](figures/tokenization.png)